cloud-gov/cg-site/_posts/2023-02-21-cloud-gov-pages-faster-builds.md

 Starting in late 2020, cloud.gov Pages was publishing every file individually.
 We did this because a new feature for [adding headers](https://cloud.gov/pages/documentation/custom-headers/) prevented us from quickly comparing whether files had changed.
 This past October, we made a change to return to only publishing changed files if sites weren’t using the header feature.

-Sites like [digital.gov](https://digital.gov/), with over 20,000 files, had been taking seventeen minutes on each build!
-Now their builds update about one-third of the total files and have brought the build times down to seven or eight minutes.
-Across our whole portfolio, production sites deployment saw 25% faster builds, saving 1 minute 40 seconds on average.
+Sites like [Digital.gov](https://digital.gov/), with over 20,000 files, had been taking seventeen minutes on each build!
+Now their production builds only update about one-third of the total files and have brought the build times down to seven or eight minutes (fresh preview builds still take about fourteen).
+Across our whole portfolio, production sites saw 25% faster builds, saving 1 minute 40 seconds on average.

 <div class="border bg-white padding-2 margin-bottom-2 margin-top-1 radius-md padding-bottom-0 maxw-tablet">